kloewe/corr-m/README.md

 ##### Documentation
-A brief description of and syntax for each function can be obtained in Matlab using
+A description of each function can be displayed in Matlab using
 ```
 >> help <function-name>
 ```